top of page

 Apart from enjoying the company of his family, Br.
 Armand enjoys outdoor activities such as camping, hiking, and cycling, and he and his family look forward to many new adventures with the brotherhood of St Francis.

 Originally from Ciguid, Romania, Br.
 Dustin serves in the tri-cities region of East Tennessee.
-As a member of St. John’s Episcipal of Johnson City, he serves in the parish choir, on the pastoral care team, and assists with the street side food pantry ministry.
+As a member of St. Michael’s Episcopal Church of Kingsport, he serves on the pastoral care team and assists with the community clothes closet.

 During the week days, he serves the community as a elementary school teacher, specializing in primary grades instruction.